Vanshajrawat/Digital-Addiction-and-Focus-Guardian/README.md

 ### Conclusion

-Digital Addiction \& Focus Guardian demonstrates a practical, secure, and scalable approach to digital well-being by combining system-level enforcement, tamper resistance, and user-defined focus policies.
+Digital Addiction \& Focus Guardian demonstrates a practical, secure, and scalable approach to digital well-being by combining system-level enforcement, and user-defined focus policies.